LearningRegistry/LearningRegistry/auth-server/README.md

 * `COUCH_DB_USERNAME`: the user to connect to the CouchDB instance.
 Must have privileges to create & delete users
 * `COUCH_DB_PASSWORD`: the password to connect to the CouchDB instance.
+* `APP_SUB_URI`: if your application is deployed to a sub-URI, set this variable with its value; otherwise don't set it.

 ### OAuth Key Management Application
 Inside `couchdb/apps/kanso/oauth-key-management/lib/app.js` there's a single